ipfs/kubo/README.md

 - Resolve IPNS queries locally if the query is for our own peer ID.
 This will make browsing one's own OpenBazaar page much faster.
 - Increase MaxRecordAge to 7 days to match the message TTL.
 - Accept gateway IPNS queries using a blockchainID.
 Resolves names to a peer ID.
+- Cache INPS gateway queries for 10 minutes.
+- Change gateway PUT to accept a directory hash.
-- Added optional cookie and basic authentication to gateway
+- Added optional cookie and basic authentication to gateway.
+- Added persistent cache for IPNS.
+Used if network query fails.
-- Remove private key check from config initialization as OpenBazaar doesn't store the private key in the config
+- Remove private key check from config initialization as OpenBazaar doesn't store the private key in the config.